 School lunches should definitely have at least one variety of raw fruits and vegetables.
 Sandwiches and tortillas should be made from whole grains and fillings must be fiber-rich ingredients like peanut butter, hummus, bananas, avocados and leafy greens.
 Motivate your child to have brown rice with beans like kidney, black, navy or pinto for that extra boost of fiber.

 Snack time can be made more interesting and healthy for your little ones if you make a few changes.
 Discourage the consumption all forms of foods that are high in sugar, trans fats and literally devoid of fiber.
-Instead of sugary milkshakes, make homemade popsicles or smoothies with yogurt, berries, nuts and
+Instead of sugary milkshakes, make homemade popsicles or smoothies with yogurt, berries, nuts and whole-grain cereals for that added taste.
+Fruits and vegetables that are farm fresh can be given with their skins so that your child gets more fiber.

 Follow the tips above gradually as most children might groan at the idea of eating healthy.
 Make it enticing enough for them to eat healthily and they will eventually adopt it as a lifestyle choice.